Kreyu/data-table-bundle/docs/column-types/collection.md

 The [CollectionType](../../src/Column/Type/CollectionType.php) column represents a column with value displayed as a list of other column type.

+**Note**: this type implements `ColumnFactoryAwareInterface`, which gives ability to use the column factory.

 ## Options

 ### `entry_type`